botworld-wiki/beatburger.github.io/_docs/editor-mode.md

 Recorded demo footage: https://cdn.discordapp.com/attachments/918419557792776202/920055054436798524/Edited_20211213_214536.mp4

+The text formatting is done using [Markdown](wiki-md.md), with a few specific extra features listed below:

 ### Pictures

-You include pictures alongside your text with the default markdown syntax:
+You include pictures alongside your text with the default [Markdown syntax](wiki-md.md):

 `![image description](<image-location-url>)` or `![image description](image-location-url)`